President WIPI, (2000-) PhotoArtist

 for the expansion of the Metrolink rail system.
 Through a Los

-Angeles Cultural Affairs Artist in the Community grant, Ferro
+Angeles Cultural Affairs Artist in the Community grant, Ferro directed

-this documentary in the 1995 exhibition, “Social Engagements:
+the 1995 exhibition, “Social Engagements: Observations and

 Inspired by her family history and her innate desire for freedom